-The dynamic variance ($\chi_z$) of dynamic order parameter was studied as function of the temperature and plotted in Fig-\ref{ordD0.5}(b).
-The variance was found to be peaked sharply (assumed to be diverged in thermodynamic limit) at the dynamic transition temperature $T_d$.
+The variance ($\chi_z$) of the dynamic order parameter ($Q_z$) was studied as a function of the temperature and is plotted in Fig-\ref{ordD0.5}(b).
+The variance was found to be peaked sharply (assumed to have diverged in thermodynamic limit) at the dynamic transition temperature $T_d$.
 For, $h_x=0.4$ the transition occurs at $T_d=1.2$ and for $h_x=1.2$ the transition occurs at $T=0.95$.
-In fact, to measure $T_d$, the position of the peak of the variance of dynamic order parameter was used here.
+In fact, to measure $T_d$, the position of the peak of the variance of the dynamic order parameter was used here.
 The variations, of the order parameter $Q_z$) and its variance $\chi$ near the transition temperature, are consistent with those observed generally in the case of equilibrium phase transitions.
-It may be noted here (as observed also) that the transition temperature $T_d$ depends of the amplitude ($h_x$) of the propagating magnetic field wave.
-It is found that the dynamic transition occurs at lower temperature for higher values of $h_x$.
+It may be noted here (as observed also) that the transition temperature $T_d$ depends on the amplitude ($h_x$) of the propagating magnetic field wave.
+It is found that the dynamic transition occurs at lower temperatures for higher values of $h_x$.

-Do we expect any significant dependence of the transition temperature on the wavelength ($\lambda$) of the propagating field wave ?
-To know the answer, we have studied this for a different value of $\lambda=20$ and shown the results in Fig-\ref{ordD0.5}(c) (the temperature dependences of order parameter) and in Fig-\ref{ordD0.5}(d) (the temperature dependences of the variance of the dynamic order parameter).
-No such significant changes of dynamic transition temperature were observed in this case.
+Do we expect any significant dependence of the transition temperature on the wavelength ($\lambda $) of the propagating field wave?
+To know the answer, we have studied this for a different value of $\lambda$ and shown the results in Fig-\ref{ordD0.5}(c) (the temperature dependences of the order parameter) and Fig-\ref{ordD0.5} (d) (the temperature dependences of the variance of the dynamic order parameter).
+No such significant changes in the dynamic transition temperature were observed in this case.
 That will be clearly shown in the phase diagram.